MazeMap/URL-API/URL-API.md

 * `starttype` defines the format expected by the `start` parameter.
 In this case a geographical point outside.
 * `start` defines the geographical point in a comma-separated list.
 * `desttype` In the example, a POI is used as destination type.
-* `dest` In the example the poiID for MazeMap office is used as destination.
+* `dest` In the example the POI ID for MazeMap office is used as destination.

 ## Defining custom names for points